 Bank Holidays used to mean something to me.
 I worked in a bank.
 The bank was closed on Bank Holidays.
 I had a nice long weekend.

-Our life revolves around Hubby’s shift pattern – 6 days on and 4 days off.
+Our life revolves around Dave’s shift pattern – 6 days on and 4 days off.
 Those 6 days are our week and the 4 days are our weekend.
-Bank Holidays and other public holidays are unimportant to us – Hubby works most Bank Holidays, luckily he hasn’t worked a Christmas yet but he could be asked to.
+Bank Holidays and other public holidays are unimportant to us – Dave works most Bank Holidays, luckily he hasn’t worked a Christmas yet but he could be asked to.

 The actual days of the week no longer exist to us.